 4. Bloating and inability to tolerate specific foods (pasta, pizza….gluten!)

 Celiac disease is a disorder in which you may have symptoms of diarrhea, constipation, or loss of appetite.
 Untreated celiac disease has also been associated with infertility.
 Treatment for celiac disease does not require medication, but it does require a big change in the way you eat (no gluten!).
 While this may be a tough diet to follow it is very effective in reversing the symptoms of this disease.

 5. Guys: low semen volume, difficulty with ejaculation, or testicular pain

-Listen up guys!
+Listen up, guys!
 Your health is important too.
 If any of the above symptoms resonant then it would be important to get checked out.
 An evaluation with a urologist may be necessary and they may even recommend a semen analysis.
-Men interested in finding out more information can check out our Options for Men page.
+Men interested in finding out more information can check out Male Infertility Causes and Treatments.

 6. Smoking While Pregnant: just don’t do it.

 We know that cigarette smoking can have a big impact on both female and male fertility.
 In women, it has been associated with more rapid ovarian aging and in men, it may decrease sperm counts or quality.
 In addition, smoking is completely off-limits during pregnancy because it has been associated with illness for both moms and infants.
 If you are smoking, seek help to quit now.